Skip to content

 It does not have HTTP ok status.

-The API works fine with curl or Postman — only browser requests are blocked.
+The API works fine with curl or Postman, only browser requests are blocked.

-CORS (Cross-Origin Resource Sharing) is enforced by the browser, not the server.
+I personally find the most useful framing is to remember that CORS (Cross-Origin Resource Sharing) is enforced by the browser, not the server.
 When a browser makes a request to a different origin (different domain, protocol, or port), it checks the response headers to decide whether to allow the JavaScript code to read the response.
 The server is fully aware of the request and even sends a response body — the browser simply refuses to hand that body to your JavaScript without the right headers.

 The crucial detail: Express does not block the request.
 Your handler runs, your database query executes, and the response is sent.
 Then the browser tosses the result because the Access-Control-Allow-Origin header is missing or does not match.
-This is why tools like curl, Postman, and server-to-server clients never see CORS errors — they do not enforce the policy.
+This is why tools like curl, Postman, and server-to-server clients never see CORS errors.
+They do not enforce the policy.

 Common causes in Express: